OlhaAD/Analysis_And_Prediction_Of_Lottery_Mega_Millions/README_en.md

-# Analysis and Prediction of Lottery "Mega Millions" Number Frequencies Using Machine Learning Models
+# Analysis and Prediction of Lottery Number Frequencies in "Mega Millions" Using Trend Analysis and Polynomial Regression

 ## Goals and Objectives

 ### Goals
-The main goal of this research project is to analyze historical lottery data to predict the frequency of number appearances in future using advanced machine learning models, specifically Long Short-Term Memory (LSTM) networks.
-The project aims to provide a comprehensive comparison between traditional trend analysis and deep learning-based predictions.
+The primary goal of this research project is to analyze historical lottery data to predict future number frequencies using advanced machine learning models, such as polynomial regression.
+The project aims to provide a comprehensive comparison between traditional trend analysis and machine learning methods to determine the most effective techniques for predicting lottery outcomes

 ### Objectives
 1. **Data Collection and Preprocessing**